jeanrobert70/jeanrobert70/README.md

 <h1>Hi there and welcome to my GitHub page👋<h1>

-My name is Jean-Robert and I am from Palm Bay, FL and currently learning data analysis with python and machine learning.
-I m working on quite a few interesting projects, and some of them you might even find interesting.
-I love when data gives me that 'ah hah moment!'😄
+My name is Jean-Robert and I am from Palm Bay, FL.
+I am a proud data-holic and always learning something new in the data science universe.
+I have worked on quite a few interesting projects, and some of them you might even find interesting.
+I love when data gives me that 'ah hah moment!' and even better when a ML algorithm scores high!
+I have my sights set on kaggle competitions and continually honing my skills in order to create the perfect, or rather yet, the near perfect model 😄.

----

-### What do I do?

-Here are some ideas to get you started:

-- 🔭 I’m currently working on my Porfolio.
 - 🌱 I’m currently learning Data Science and Machine Learning.
 - 👯 I’m looking to collaborate on kaggle Data Science projects.